 The District is located, as shown in Figure 3-1, in the southeastern portion of Ventura County, surrounded by the cities of Camarillo, Simi Valley, Moorpark, and Thousand Oaks.
 In terms of geographic features, the District is bounded by Calleguas Creek on the west, the Las Posas Hills on the north, the Simi Hills on the east and the Conejo Hills on the south.
 Some of these features help define the Terra Rejada, Santa Rosa and Pleasant Valleys.
-Of the approximately 31 square miles within the Camrosa Water District's boundaries, about seven square miles lie within the City of Camarillo city limits, approximately 1.5 square miles lie within the boundaries of the City of Thousand Oaks and approximately 22 square miles lie within the unincorporated area of Ventura County.
+Of the approximately 31 square miles encompassed by the Camrosa Water District's boundaries, about seven square miles are within the City of Camarillo, 22 lie in unincorporated Ventura County, and 1.5 square miles are attached to the City of Thousand Oaks (T.O.).
 Each of these areas has a general plan with land use and zoning classifications.
 In addition, CSUCI has full land-use authority over its 750-acre campus at the District's southwestern boundary.